-- To map the gateway usernames to the external inWebo identities if the gateway usernames are different from the inWebo usernames, configure the [USERMAPPING] on page 26 section of the plugin. - The [WHITELIST] on page 23 section allows configuring authentication whitelists and blacklists for example to create break-glass access for specific users to allow them to bypass inWebo authentication. - The [authentication_cache] on page 21 section contains the settings that determine how soon after performing a inWebo authentication must the user repeat the authentication when opening a new session. - The [connection_limit by=client_ip_gateway_user] on page 20 section contains the options related to limiting parallel sessions.
+- This plugin supports auto-provisioning of Starling 2FA IDs.
+This means that if the email address and phone number of the user is stored in LDAP or Active Directory, the plugin can automatically enable Starling 2FA for that user.
+When using autoprovisioning, mapping the gateway usernames to the external Starling 2FA identity is not required. - For details on configuring auto-provisioning, see [starling_auto_provision] on page 18. - To map the gateway usernames to the external Starling 2FA identities if the gateway usernames are different from the Starling 2FA usernames, configure the [USERMAPPING] on page 26 section of the plugin. - The [WHITELIST] on page 22 section allows configuring authentication whitelists and blacklists for example to create break-glass access for specific users to allow them to bypass Starling 2FA authentication. - The [authentication_cache] on page 21 section contains the settings that determine how soon after performing a Starling 2FA authentication must the user repeat the authentication when opening a new session. - The [connection_limit by=client_ip_gateway_user] on page 20 section contains the options related to limiting parallel sessions.

-Configure your inWebo account for SPS
+Configure your Starling 2FA account for SPS